 13. No formal consultation on the document is required, as it is a statutory requirement to report on the activities of the previous year.
-The Act requires that the public are notified of the report via notification in a newspaper that is circulating in the District.
+The Act requires that the public be notified of the report via a newspaper that is circulating in the district.
 It is standard practice that the report is also available online on the Council's website.